Tuesday, May 6, 2025, 9:21 am

 La Fédération de la santé et des services sociaux annonce mardi être parvenue à une entente de principe pour le renouvellement de la convention collective de ses membres dans quelque 400 Centres de la petite enfance.

-Québec Government Engineers Strike Amid Negotiation Deadlock (26 hours ago)
+Quebec Government Engineers Strike Resumes Amid Tensions (36 hours ago)

 Disclaimer: The information provided on this website is intended for general informational purposes only.
 While we strive for accuracy, we do not guarantee the completeness or reliability of the content.
 Users are encouraged to verify all details independently.
 We accept no liability for errors, omissions, or any decisions made based on this information.